Skip to content

 See: How to Share Your Quiz as an External Link

+Partner with influencers.
 Influencers who are relevant to your product category can drive significant quiz traffic with an authentic recommendation.
 Provide them with a direct quiz link (optionally with UTM parameters so you can track the traffic source) and let them frame the quiz in their own voice.

 This works especially well for quizzes that deliver a genuinely interesting result - a skin type diagnosis, a hair profile, a supplement match - rather than just a product recommendation.

+Run a contest or giveaway.
 Tie a giveaway to quiz completion: enter to win by completing the quiz.
 This drives a spike in completions and gives you a large batch of segmented, tagged leads in your CRM at once.
 The email addresses you collect go into your normal post-quiz flow as usual.

+Embed it in a blog post.
 If you publish content on your blog, embed the quiz inline within a relevant article.
 A skincare quiz embedded in a "How to build a skincare routine" post catches readers at a moment of high intent - they're already researching, already interested.

 How to embed the quiz in a blog post